Ahmadu Bello: Northernisation

 Due to a limited number of qualified graduates from the region, Sir Ahmadu Bello instated the northernisation of the regions public service.
 Administration in the North was through indirect rule and Western education was not considered very important in many divisions.
 After the regionalization of the public service, political leaders in the region felt that the number of Northerners in the service was minimal in comparison to their counterparts in the South.
 Due to political considerations, leaders in the region limited the recruitment of Southerners into the Northern regional service and found ways to push up the ranks of northerners in junior and senior position.
+This policy led to increased education opportunities for Northerners, particularly in the Middle Belt region.
+Regarding the policy, historian Kirk-Greene noted that "It is the Middle Belt people who have supplied most of the secondary schools and output of technicians; while their astonishing preponderance in all ranks of the army has been a surprise to correspondants just going to Nigeria".